abdnh/anki-media-exporter/README.md

-Anki add-on that allows you to export media files from a chosen deck to a folder.
+Anki add-on that allows you to export media files from a chosen deck or note to a folder.

 The add-on can be accessed from a menu item named "Export Media" under the gears icon besides each deck's name in the main screen.
+There is also an editor button to export media from the current note.

 By default, the add-on only exports audio files.
 You can change that from the add-on's configuration under *Tools > Add-ons*.